 Cancer whole-genome sequencing (WGS) with next-generation sequencing (NGS) provides a base-by-base view of the unique mutations present in cancer tissue.
-It enables discovery of novel cancer-associated variants, including single nucleotide variants (SNVs), copy number changes, and structural variants.
-By comparing tumor and normal DNA, WGS can also provide a comprehensive view of changes to a specific tumor sample.
+It enables discovery of novel cancer-associated variants, including single nucleotide variants (SNVs), copy number changes, insertions/deletions (indels), and structural variants.

 Many cancer-associated variants have been discovered using cancer genome sequencing.
+WGS also provides a comprehensive view of changes to a specific tumor DNA sample compared to normal DNA.
 As a hypothesis-free approach, cancer WGS is well-suited for comparing tumor vs. matched normal samples and discovering novel cancer driver mutations.

-WGS provides base-pair resolution of an entire cancer genome and identifies SNVs, insertions and deletions (indels), and copy number variations (CNVs) in a single run.
-WGS provides a comprehensive view of the unique mutations and genomic alterations in cancer tissue, including those contributed by surrounding normal tissue and tumor clonality.
+WGS provides base-pair resolution of an entire cancer genome in a single run.
+The method offers a comprehensive view of the unique mutations and genomic alterations in cancer tissue, including those contributed by surrounding normal tissue and tumor clonality.

-Cancer whole-genome sequencing enables researchers to analyze nucleosome patterns and infer the gene expression status of cancer driver genes.Read Interview
+WGS allows researchers to examine nucleosome patterns and infer the gene expression status of cancer driver genes in cell-free DNA.

 Through tumor-normal whole-genome sequencing, researchers can compare tumor mutations to a matched normal sample.
 Tumor-normal comparisons are crucial for identifying the somatic variants that act as driver mutations in cancer progression.